datastaxdevs/advanced-cdc-for-astra/search-index-challenge.md

 After completing the labs of this workshop, you now have all the assets and configurations ready to complete this challenge.

 The challenge is to create a search index from a collection of Stack Overflow posts.
-You are only interested in posts that match certain tags and don't want posts that are not deemed meaningful.
+You are only interested in posts that match certain criteria and don't want posts that are not deemed meaningful.
 To accomplish this flow you are going to be using the following:

 - `Astra DB` terminal to create the store of posts and add new posts
 - `Astra Streaming` terminal to create the functions that will process new posts
 - CDC for Astra to connect DB and Streaming together
-- `Elasticsearch` and `Kibana` terminals are for logging reference
+- `Elasticsearch` and `Kibana` for the search index

 ## Getting started